Sierra Espuña: Huerta Espuña

 Next to the Visitor Centre is the area known as Huerta Espuña.
 It was the centre of operations for the restoration work directed by Ricardo Codorniú, where the first experimental crops were planted to study their viability in this environment.
 Currently you can see orchards that were used, some of them now in use for projects to recover protected wild flora.

 Pozos de nieve

 In the high parts of the sierra are the Pozos de nieve ("snow wells"), ice houses first built at the end of the 16th century to store snow in winter and distribute it in summer in the form of ice to hospitals, cities and towns in the Kingdom of Murcia.
 These ice houses were in use until the 1920s.

 Collado Bermejo viewpoint

 This viewpoint offers one of the best panoramic views of the entire Sierra, located at an altitude of 1,201 m.

 Barrancos de Gebas

 The Gebas barrancos (ravines) are to the east of the main sierra below the village of Gebas.
-They are badlands like a lunar landscape, made up of gullies, canyons and ravines.
+Formed millions of years ago, as a brine lake under the sea, they have a stark difference to the surrounding landscape.
+The best view is from the Librilla side of the Barrancos as the elevation gives you a view of the whole of the area.